Innovation & Creativity

 Encourage risk and failure

-If you say you want innovation, you not only have to allow for risk and failure, you have to build them in, encourage them, reward them!
+If you say you want innovation, you not only have to allow for risk and failure, you have to build them in, encourage them, reward them.
 If you only want innovation that’s safe (an oxymoron, really), you’re going to be disappointed – you’ll get iteration and incremental improvements at best.
 The good news – there are ways to support risk and failure and still be responsible.

 So, is that a good idea?
-The upside … it’s probably safer.
+The upside … it’s probably cheaper.
 The downside … first, it’s not your people that are getting better at innovating.
 Second, you’re only going to get innovation in areas in which you plan for it, which is probably a really small box compared to where it just might show up if you create a culture that invites innovation wherever it’s needed.
 And third, innovation is the way of the future.
 It’s not enough to have a “department of innovation.”
 What you need is an organization that’s designed to invite and support innovation wherever it shows up, and people that are willing to get in there and play on the edge.
 That’s what it will take to thrive in the VUCA future we’re moving into at breakneck speed.